DarienBrito/NLC/README.md

 During my Master studies I developed a set of tools to help myself in creating streams of compound sounds.
 I theorized about such streams and tried to categorize them with a given terminology.
 My interest was to create a method for exploring several generative synthesis methods simultaneously and to be able to define transformations.
 This repository contains the code I wrote for that purpose.

 If you are interested on reading about my views on sound creation and organization here you can find my [master thesis] (http://darienbrito.com/Thesis/Elements_Forms_Behaviours.pdf).
-While at it, you may also find it interesting to hear some practical applications in my [music] (https://soundcloud.com/darien-brito)
+While at it, you may also find it interesting to hear some practical applications in my [work] (https://www.darienbrito.com)

 ## About the implementation